Part 9: How To Answer Comprehension Questions

 What’s in this article?

-In this article, we’re going to show you how to ace your next comprehension assessment.
+We’re going to show you how to ace your next comprehension assessment.
 We’ll look at the following:

-So, to get started, let’s look at what a comprehension section looks like.
+Firstly, let’s look at what a comprehension section looks like.

 beginners-guide-year-7-8-english-how-to-answer-comprehension-banner-2